 Rescreening is a business decision that depends on the specifics of your business.
 It may depend on your industry, job positions, where your offices are located, and how your business is adapting to new business operations.
 There is no one-size-fits-all solution, but many employers are choosing to move forward with:

 - Criminal and watchlist searches: Most employees have been out of office for months, which is long enough for new criminal offenses to be filed with courts and law enforcement agencies.
-Consider running criminal checks and watchlist searches to make sure employees have not engaged in criminal activity while outside of the office.
+Consider running a national criminal background check and watchlist searches to make sure employees have not engaged in criminal activity while outside of the office.
 Failing to screen workers who have committed crimes in the past few months could be viewed as negligent by the plaintiffs bar, so you want to make sure you’re covering yourself.

 - Drug testing: Consider if the time elapsed between your workplace closing and returning to work warrants drug testing.
 It may make sense if your state’s stay-at-home orders have extended weeks or months.
 And if you’re in a regulated industry, make sure you check into specific drug screening requirements announced by your regulator.